owulveryck/blog/content/post/from-cli-to-microservice.md

 Both takes as argument an object called _Arg_ that contains an infinite number of _string_ (this array is stored in a field called _args_).

-Both actions returns an object called _Output_ that returns an integer.
+Both actions return an object called _Output_ that returns an integer.

 ----

-The specification are clear enough to code a server and a client.
+The specification is clear enough to code a server and a client.
 But the string implementation may differ from a language to another.
 You may now understand why we need to "compile" the file.
 Let's generate a definition suitable for the go language: